chulminy/AE_ENVE_GEOE_121/README.md

 * Programming labs
 * Homework assignments are

+At the end of the course, students should be able to use MATLAB in their own work, and be prepared to deepen their MATLAB programming skills and tackle other languages for computing, such as Java, C++, or Python.

+Helps you understand the role that MATLAB can play in reducing the overall complexity of math and in experlaining math-relatied information to others more easily.

 Variables, arrays, conditional statements, loops, functions, and plots are covered in a project-based style where much of the learning happens away from the classroom.
 Students are expected to spend about 4 hours per week on homework.
-At the end of the course, students should be able to use MATLAB in their own work, and be prepared to deepen their MATLAB programming skills and tackle other languages for computing, such as Java, C++, or Python.

 This course teaches computer programming to those with little to no previous experience.
 It uses the programming system and language called MATLAB to do so because it is easy to learn, versatile and very useful for engineers and other professionals.
 MATLAB is a special-purpose language that is an excellent choice for writing moderate-size programs that solve problems involving the manipulation of numbers.
 The design of the language makes it possible to write a powerful program in a few lines.
 The problems may be relatively complex, while the MATLAB programs that solve them are relatively simple: relative, that is, to the equivalent program written in a general-purpose language, such as C++ or Java.
-As a result, MATLAB is being used in a wide variety of domains from the natural sciences, through all disciplines of engineering, to finance, and beyond, and it is heavily used in industry.
-Hence, a solid background in MATLAB is an indispensable skill in today’s job market.
+As a result, Hence, a solid background in MATLAB is an indispensable skill in today’s job market.

 Nevertheless, this course is not a MATLAB tutorial.
 It is an introductory programming course that uses MATLAB to illustrate general concepts in computer science and programming.
 Students who successfully complete this course will become familiar with general concepts in computer science, gain an understanding of the general concepts of programming, and obtain a solid foundation in the use of MATLAB.